near/docs/docs/local-setup/create-account.md

 #### E-mail / Phone Number Account Recovery

-> * If you choose e-mail or text, a **ONE TIME** recovery link will be sent to you that will have a recovery seed phrase embedded in the URL. **DO NOT DELETE THIS MESSAGE** If you loose access to this link we will be unable to re-send it to you and you will loose access to your account. (unless you have another account recovery method enabled)
+> * When choosing e-mail or text, a **ONE TIME** recovery link will be sent to you that will have a recovery seed phrase embedded in the URL.
+>
+> * **DO NOT DELETE THIS MESSAGE!** We are unable to resend this link to you.
+If you loose access to this it will result in the loss of your account unless you have another recovery method enabled.

 ![e-mail recovery](/docs/assets/create-account/email-text-recovery.jpg)

+---

 ### Fund Your Account

 > * An initial funding of 1.1 Ⓝ will be required to create the account and pay for a small amount of initial storage.
-You will receive a temporaty funding account address similar to the one below.
+You will receive a temporary funding account address similar to the one below.

 ![fund your account](/docs/assets/create-account/fund-your-account.jpg)